-Manslaughter in the Second Degree is when a person recklessly causes the death of another human being or intentionally causes or aids another person to commit suicide.
-This is Class B felony.
+Manslaughter in the Second Degree is when a person recklessly causes the death of another human being or intentionally causes or aids another person to commit suicide (health care practitioners following the guidelines set forth in the Death With Dignity law are not subject to criminal prosecution; see below).
+Manslaughter in the second degree is a Class B felony.
 ORS 163.125.